Akram Afif: International career

 Afif featured in Qatar U20's AFC U-19 Championship qualification campaign in 2014.
 During the main tournament, he managed to score four goals, he also scored the lone goal in the final against DPR Korea to give Qatar the victory.

 He was called up to the senior squad in September 2015, by coach Daniel Carreño.
 He scored in Qatar's 15–0 win against Bhutan on 3 September 2015 during the 2018 World Cup Qualification rounds.
 He also registered an assist in the match.

 During Qatar's 2019 Asian Cup campaign, Afif played a paramount role in helping his team lift the trophy, registering 10 assists overall, a new record in the tournament.

 On 3 January 2024, he was named in Qatar's squad for the 2023 AFC Asian Cup.
 In the team's opening match of the tournament, he scored twice as Qatar beat Lebanon 3–0 in Lusail.
 He scored the only goal of Qatar's second Group A match, a 1–0 win over Tajikistan, to put them through to the knockout stage.
 In the round of 16, he scored the winning goal in a 2–1 victory over Palestine.
 In the semi-final match against Iran, he scored a goal and provided an assist in a 3–2 victory, which qualified his country to the final for the second time in a row.
 Afif went on to score a hat-trick of penalties in the final which Qatar won 3–1 against Jordan, in addition, he managed to finish the tournament as the top goal-scorer with eight goals.

 Personal life

-Afif is of Yemeni Arab heritage.
+Afif is of Yemeni heritage.
 He was born in Doha, Qatar.
 His mother, Fayza, is of Yemeni descent from the Yafa tribe and is a homemaker.
 His father, Hassan Afif, is of Yemeni descent however, he played for the Somalia national team and spent a portion of his life in Somalia and was born in Moshi in Tanzania.
 His father previously played for Simba in Tanzania but later moved to Somalia where he went on to play for Horseed FC.
 He subsequently moved to Qatar and played for Al Ittihad (later renamed Al Gharafa).
 After retiring, he managed Al-Gharafa from 1986 until 1987 and Al-Markhiya from 2001 until 2003 and 2006 until 2007.

 His brother, Ali Afif, is a footballer who plays for QSL side Umm Salal.

 Afif also learned Spanish for his move to Sevilla.
 In June 2015, he graduated from Aspire Academy.